laminas/tutorials/doc/book/in-depth-guide/models-and-servicemanager.md

 ## Bringing the Service into the Controller

 Now that we have our `PostRepository` written, we want to get access to this repository in our controllers.
-For this task, we will step foot into a new topic called "Dependency Injection" (DI).
+For this task, we will step into a new topic called "Dependency Injection" (DI).

 When we're talking about dependency injection, we're talking about a way to get